 Disable Javascript

 Javascript (JS) is a popular computer language used by various sites to run certain functions and programs when you access them.
-And while popular sites like YouTube and G-suite apps like Google Docs require JS, it is also a favourite among advertisers.
+And while popular sites like YouTube and G-suite apps like Google Docs require JS, it is also a favorite among advertisers.
 Pop-ups and spammers are like a bargain deal that comes along with Javascript.
-It can be an entry point for cyber criminals to infect your device with a virus.
+It can be an entry point for cybercriminals to infect your device with a virus.
 To avoid this, it’s better to disable your Javascript to ensure a more secure browsing experience.
 However, doing this will also cause problems with some websites like YouTube and tools from Google.
 A workaround to this problem would be whitelisting (enabled access list) all your trusted websites.

 Clear out the Cookies